Stax Bill

 How did the Streamlined Sales Tax Project Start?

-The SSUTA got its start with the National Govenor’s Association (NGA) and the National Conference of State Legislatures (NCSL) in the fall of 1999.
+The SSUTA got its start with the National Governor’s Association (NGA) and the National Conference of State Legislatures (NCSL) in the fall of 1999.
 A key driver for this initiative was due to the sheer amount of tax revenue collected via sales tax—which is according to the U.S. Census, 33% of state tax collections, coming in second only to personal income tax.

 Starting with the concern the sales tax laws passed in the 1930’s would not hold up in the modern era, the Advisory Commission on Electronic Commerce was created, of which the NGA and NCSL are members.
 Together, these entities created the Internet Tax Freedom Act which resulted in governors from across the U.S. directing state tax administrators to develop a simple and business-friendly system for collecting sales tax.